SamAlber/SamAlber/README.md

 **IT | Systems | Cloud | Coding**

 I’m passionate about building reliable infrastructure and scalable systems with a focus on automation, cloud, and CI/CD.
-Currently diving deeper into Kubernetes and DevSecOps.
+Currently diving deeper into Kubernetes and Security.

 ### 🔧 Skills & Certifications
 - 🎓 **CS Student at the Open University of Israel**